 Psychological Support Services

 Many families of those with an autism spectrum diagnosis, and individuals themselves, have times when they need support, information and advice.
-Spectrum offers psychological support services to help families deal with a variety of issues.
+Spectrum offers psychological support services and psycho-education to help families deal with a variety of issues.

 Examples of the areas families and individuals typically wish to discuss include choice of therapy, educational or intervention services; issues relating to relationships; advice on deeper understanding of the meaning of the diagnosis; vocational issues; associated mental health difficulties; and so-on.